ehrlich89/forensics/README.md

 - to periodically send specific advertising messages, that will be used to display a heatmap on the Relution SmartBeacon management platform.

 ## Documentation
 - All currently supported features are bundled in the RelutionIoTService class.
 However, if you want more flexibility, you can build your app on top of the core and service components.
-To get an overview of the packages and classes, please have a look at our documentation [LINK].
+To get an overview of the packages and classes, please have a look at our documentation.

 ## Getting started
 - In order to get started with your own app, you first need to unzip the "BlueRangeSDK_Android.zip".